What is my IP address?

 Public vs Private IP

-Your home network has two types of IP addresses, and understanding the difference helps explain why this page shows an IP that doesn't match your device settings.
+Your home network has two types of IP addresses.
+Understanding the difference explains why this page often shows an IP that does not match the one in your device settings.

 Range Addresses Typical Use